Against Inflammation

 Contro l'Infiammazione

-Against Inflammation: Anti-inflammatory Properties of Olive Oil
+Against Inflammation: Anti-Inflammatory Properties of Extra Virgin Olive Oil

-Initial FAQs
+Initial FAQ

 Composition of Olive Oil

-Monounsaturated fats
+Monounsaturated Fats

 Monounsaturated fats, such as oleic acid, make up about 73% of the total fat content of olive oil.
 These fats are known to reduce LDL cholesterol levels (the so-called "bad cholesterol") and increase HDL cholesterol levels (the "good cholesterol"), thus contributing to cardiovascular health (Corriere della Sera).